-The Colonial Williamsburg, Jamestown, and Yorktown Special Event Stations are part of our Historic Triangle series and stations.
+The Colonial Williamsburg, Jamestown, and Yorktown Special Event Stations are part of our Historic Triangle series of events.
 By working all three events, you qualify for a Historic Triangle Certificate.
 Contacts do not need to be made in the same calendar year.

 Historic Jamestown Special Event